fdedo/MSNGcodes/README.md

 - In _mfpt.py_ you can find an example of the computation of the **first mean passage time** (mFPT).
 This variable gives information about the first time a stochastic process hits a specific threshold U starting from a fixed initial value.
-  As above, it is necessary to download the file _tldrandomnumbers.txt_ to correctly implement a comparison of the Gaussian and non-Gaussian scenarios, as reported in the paper.
+  As above, it is necessary to download the file _tldrandomnumbers.txt_ to correctly implement a comparison between the Gaussian and non-Gaussian scenarios, as reported in the paper.

 **Drive folder**: https://drive.google.com/file/d/1ecn7C_Qkfk-qEyw-OjZseTu8Qte5Di-c/view?usp=share_link